 \subsection{Transformers in Computer Vision}

-Recently, transformer \cite{vaswani2017attention} sparks the computer vision community due to its outstanding long range feature capture ability.
-Transformer has been integrated to numerous fields and achieved promising performance, such as basic architecture design \cite{Liu_2021_ICCV,yang2021focal,chu2021Twins}, image classification \cite{dosovitskiy2021an,Bhojanapalli_2021_ICCV,Fan_2021_ICCV,Wu_2021_ICCV}, object detection \cite{carion2020end,Misra_2021_ICCV}, action detection \cite{Wang_2021_ICCV}, segmentation \cite{wang2021max}, etc. Our method is an advanced adaptation of transformer in video inpainting from the perspective of motion exploitation.
-Besides, we also propose several meticulously designed strategies to improve efficiency while maintaining competitive performance, including spatial-temporal decomposition, temporal deformable MHSA and the combination of local and global tokes in spatial MHSA.
+Recently, transformer \cite{vaswani2017attention} sparked the computer vision community due to its outstanding long-range feature capture ability.
+Transformer has been integrated to numerous fields and achieved promising performance, such as basic architecture design \cite{Liu_2021_ICCV,yang2021focal,chu2021Twins}, image classification \cite{dosovitskiy2021an,Bhojanapalli_2021_ICCV,Fan_2021_ICCV,Wu_2021_ICCV}, object detection \cite{carion2020end,Misra_2021_ICCV}, action detection \cite{Wang_2021_ICCV}, segmentation \cite{wang2021max}, etc. Our method is an advanced adaptation of the transformer in video inpainting from the perspective of motion exploitation.
+Besides, we also propose several meticulously designed strategies to improve efficiency while maintaining competitive performance, including spatial-temporal decomposition, temporal deformable MHSA, and the combination of local and global tokes in spatial MHSA.